 The Commission for Communications Regulation (ComReg) is the statutory body responsible for the regulation of the electronic communications sector (telecommunications, radio-communications and broadcasting transmission) and the postal sector.
 We are the national regulatory authority for these sectors in accordance with EU law which is subsequently transposed into Irish legislation.
 ComReg was established on 01 December 2002 and is led by a Commission of up to three Commissioners.

-Under the Communications Regulation Acts 2002 to 2011, ComReg has a range of functions and objectives in relation to the provision of electronic communications networks, electronic communications services and post.
+Under the Communications Regulation Acts 2002 to 2011 (as, amended) ComReg has a range of functions and objectives in relation to the provision of electronic communications networks, electronic communications services and post.

 The Commission, with the Leadership Team, is responsible for the strategic and operational management of the organisation.
 ComReg depends on the efforts of all of our staff (including lawyers, economists, engineers, accountants, business analysts and administrative specialists) to deliver on our mission and meet our regulatory objectives.

 ComReg operates as a collegiate body, with decisions taken collectively by the Commissioners.
 We see this as important in fulfilling the spirit of the Communications Regulation Act 2002 (as amended), which established the Commission.
 ComReg consists of four Divisions, supported by a General Counsel and a Senior Economic Advisor.
 The structure is based on cross-functional teams operating in a multi-disciplinary environment.